-A Facebook employee tied to Cambridge Analytica has quietly left Facebook
+A Facebook scientist tied to Cambridge Analytica has quietly left Facebook

 “Joseph works in our VR team, and there are probably dozens of other Cambridge University grads that work here at Facebook,” the spokesperson said in a phone call.
 “When we found out about Kogan’s app back in 2015, and the fact that they might be sharing data with Cambridge Analytica, we didn’t know about Chancellor’s involvement, because Kogan identified himself as the sole developer of the app itself, and didn’t disclose [Chancellor’s] involvement.”

-Kogan did not respond to requests for comment.
-He signed a non-disclosure agreement with Facebook in 2016, related to the issue, but Facebook has said it has since released him from that agreement.
-Chancellor hasn’t signed an NDA with Facebook related to the data harvest, but since he joined Facebook, he has been bound by an employee NDA.
+Kogan, who also goes by the last name Spectre, did not respond to requests for comment.
+He signed a non-disclosure agreement with Facebook in 2016 related to the issue, but Facebook has told lawmakers it has since released him from that agreement.
+Facebook said in May that Chancellor hadn’t signed an NDA connected to the data harvest, but since he joined Facebook, he has been bound by an employee confidentiality agreement.

 Unanswered questions

-While at Cambridge University, where Chancellor worked as a postdoctoral student in Kogan’s psychology lab, the two formed Global Science Research in May 2014.
+While at Cambridge University, where Chancellor worked as a postdoctoral student in Kogan’s psychology lab, the two formed Global Science Research.
 They built and distributed Facebook apps that offered users personality predictions, based on pioneering research using Facebook “likes” at the university’s Psychometrics Center.
-In exchange, users would be turning over their personal data and more limited information about their friends — including their “likes” and in some cases their private messages — if their settings allowed it.
+In exchange, users would be turning over their personal data and more limited information about their friends–including their “likes” and in some cases their private messages–if their settings allowed it.

-Just weeks after founding the company, the researchers accepted a contract for $800,000 from Cambridge Analytica to cover costs related to the apps—including paying users $1 to $2 dollars to install them—and to provide the election firm with data on Americans and their psychometric scores.
-They managed to amass data on more than 87 million users, even though less than 1 percent of those people installed the apps to begin with.
+Just weeks after founding the company in May 2014, the researchers accepted a contract for $800,000 from Cambridge Analytica to cover costs related to the apps—including paying users $1 to $2 dollars to install them—and to produce data on most American Facebook users and their psychometric scores.
+They managed to amass information from more than 87 million profiles, even though less than 1% of those people installed the apps to begin with.

 Chancellor and Kogan were equal partners at GSR, but Chancellor resigned his directorship in September 2015, company records indicate.
 Chancellor began his job at Facebook that November, and The Guardian first reported on the data harvest the following month, which is when Facebook says it first learned of the data harvest.

-Note: This story has been updated to reflect Facebook’s removal on Thursday of Chancellor’s company homepage, to mention the New Yorker’s report, and to specify Facebook’s minimal answers to lawmakers’ questions about him.